awieber-twilio/FlexHackathon/README.md

 6. Click on the "Trigger" box to view your Flow Configuration.
 ![FlowConfiguration](images/FlowConfiguration.png)

-7. Copy the "Webhook URL" to your .env file within the convRelay folder.
+7. Copy the "Webhook URL" to your .env file for `STUDIO_FLOW_URL` within the convRelay folder.

 8. Navigate back to your phone numbers and select "Studio Flow" under "A call comes in".
 Select the Flow you just created under "Flow.